Russia's Shuvalov survives despite whiff of scandal

 In his first spell as president, Putin named Shuvalov his ‘sherpa’ to the Group of Eight nations in 2005.
 When Putin became premier in 2008, he made Shuvalov his most senior deputy - the job to which Shuvalov was reappointed on Monday.

-Shuvalov has gone out of his way to deny harbouring any ambitions for higher office, reinforcing his reputation for unswerving loyalty to his political patrons.
+Shuvalov has gone out of his way to deny harboring any ambitions for higher office, reinforcing his reputation for unswerving loyalty to his political patrons.

 “I am not positioning myself as a politician,” Shuvalov told Reuters in an interview last year, adding that he had no political base.